danishi/backlog-document-exporter/README.md

 https://BACKLOG_SPACE_DOMAIN/document/BACKLOG_PROJECT_KEY/<document_id>
 ```

+The `tree` command prints a hierarchical view of the documents and appends the same URL after each document title.

 `<document_id>` is the identifier shown in the list or tree output.
 All command output other than downloaded files is printed in Markdown.

 ## Reference